Maps Credit Union built SMS banking alerts with Twilio

 CU Wireless—formerly Credit Union Wireless, a subsidiary of Maps Credit Union—operates as a stand-alone business providing cutting-edge banking technology to the members of 300 credit unions around the country.
-CU Wireless chose Twilio as its telephony partner for the company’s popular SMS banking app because Twilio provided greater ﬂexibility and more responsive customer service at a much lower price than its competitors.
+CU Wireless chose Twilio as its telephony partner for the company’s popular banking app because Twilio provided greater ﬂexibility and more responsive customer service at a much lower price than its competitors.

-Credit unions are known for great rates—but not necessary great technology.
+Credit unions are known for great rates—but not necessarily great technology.
 The mission of CU Wireless is to change that.
 The company offers technology services and ﬁnancial apps to nearly four million credit union members around the country.

 “On the technical side, Twilio had the cleanest, most modern API that we saw in any vendor in the SMS space,” Paulsen said.
 This made it easier for Paulsen to build new products to beneﬁt credit union members, as well as to add features to existing products.